rabbitmq/internals/quorum_queues.md

 attaches a monotonically incrementing sequence number as a correlation token that Ra will return once a command has been successfully replicated and applied to the state machine.
-This is also the point when when it can be confirmed using the publisher confirm mechanism.
+This is also the point when it can be confirmed using the publisher confirm mechanism.

 If the `rabbit_fifo_client` receives a correlation sequence number that is higher than